Follow us on Facebook.

-Since becoming a subgroup in 1999, membership has grown to include six further member organisations in Argentina, Hong Kong, Canada, Zimbabwe, Ireland, Greece, and there are individual members in a further six countries.
+Since becoming a subgroup in 1999, membership has grown to include further member organisations including Hong Kong, Ireland, Greece, Macau, Canada, Denmark, Cyprus and Argentina, and there are individual members in other countries.

 Every four years a General Meeting is held, at which officers are appointed and accounts approved.
 This meeting coincides with the WCPT Congress).

 The association encourages a broad approach to the practice of acupuncture, being aware that members need to conform to the rules and regulations that govern registration in their own countries.

 Standards of practice for basic safety have been established and accepted by member organisations.
 IAAPT is continuing to work towards an accepted international basic training.

 Each country is represented in regional committees.
 IAAPT has an executive committee and education committee, publication editor and sub-editor (see list of officers and regional representatives).